crytic/building-secure-contracts/program-analysis/manticore/running-under-manticore.md

 _Exploration summary f(!=65) denotes f called with any value different than 65._

-As you can notice, Manticore generates an unique test case for every successful transaction.
+As you can notice, Manticore generates an unique test case for every successful or reverted transaction.

+There a few important command line options to restrict the manticore exploration:
+* `--exclude-all` disables all the bug detectors.
+If you do not want to detect common bugs, you can enable this flag to speed-up the manticore exploration.
+* `--txlimit N` limits the number of symbolic transaction to `N`.
+By default, Manticore will keep exploring symbolic transactions until the coverage stops to grow.
+* `--txnoether` disables the sending of ether to contract.
+If you are sure your contract does not handle ether, you can enable this flag to slightly speed-up the manticore exploration.

 ## Manipulate a smart contract through the API